Japan dismisses Olympics cancellation report as teams back Games

 “Until then the Japanese government will do what it needs to do and make progress and prepare for it.”

-Concerns have risen as Japan battles a third wave of Covid-19 infections, with polls showing around 80 percent of Japanese oppose hosting the event this year.
+Concerns have risen as Japan battles a third wave of coronavirus infections, with polls showing around 80 percent of Japanese oppose hosting the event this year.

 The Olympics have never been cancelled in peacetime.

-But International Olympic Committee president Thomas Bach said there was “no reason whatsoever” for them not to go ahead on July 23 as scheduled.
+International Olympic Committee (IOC) president Thomas Bach said there was “no reason whatsoever” for them not to go ahead on July 23 as scheduled.

-“This is why there is no plan B,” he told Japan’s Kyodo news agency.
+“Everybody is really determined to make these Olympic Games,” Bach said in a video message on Friday.
+“All the prospects are good and we are working hard.”

+The World Health Organization’s emergencies director Michael Ryan said on Friday the Tokyo Olympic Games were still viable, but remained cautious.

 – ‘The Tokyo Games are on’ –

-Japan and the IOC took the historic step of postponing the Games last March after Australia and Canada said they would not be sending teams to Tokyo as the pandemic worsened.
+Japan and the IOC took the historic step of postponing the Games last March as Covid-19 spread around the world.

 On Friday, Australian Olympic Committee CEO Matt Carroll ruled out another withdrawal, calling reports of the Games’ cancellation “unfounded rumour”.